tropical2/ai_recipes_medical/README.md

 # ChatGPT-Driven Recipe Generator

 This project was developed to test the ChatGPT API's capabilities by creating a tool that generates recipes automatically.
 These recipes are specifically tailored to aid in the dietary management of various diseases as defined by the user's input.
+The main focus is digestive diseases, mostly acid reflux.

 ## Reflux Resources